-A quick thought exercise: Why do office buildings in markets such as Indianapolis, Columbus or St. Louis trade at higher cap rates than New York City, Los Angeles or San Francisco?
-Raise your hands if your first instinct was because they carry more “risk.”
+A quick thought exercise we used to do: Why did office buildings in markets such as Indianapolis, Columbus or St. Louis trade at higher cap rates than New York City, Los Angeles or San Francisco?
+Raise your hands if your first instinct was because they carried more “risk.”

-That’s the first and simplest answer that most people provide, which makes a lot of intuitive sense.
+That’s the first and simplest answer that most people provide.
 Those major markets are preeminent technology, media and financial hubs with global investment demand.
-Liquidity is almost always available and if you lose a tenant it’s likely that another one exists behind them.
-Not to mention, rents can go through the roof (and my have they ever)!
+Liquidity is almost always available and if you lose a tenant, it was widely presumed that another one exists behind them.
+Not to mention, rents had a history of occasionally going vertical.

-So let’s hit the data, below is a sampling of historical rent growth and occupancy in San Francisco and Indianapolis, courtesy of Cushman and Wakefield research.
+Let’s hit the data.
+Below is a sampling of historical rent growth and occupancy in San Francisco and Indianapolis, courtesy of Cushman and Wakefield research.

 What jumps out?
-The most obvious is that San Francisco has seen percentage rent growth outpace Indianapolis.
+The most obvious is that San Francisco saw percentage rent growth outpace Indianapolis.
 But you knew that before looking!
 Without that rent growth, one can’t turn a 5% cap rate into a 15% total return, it’s simply not possible.

 You know what else?
-Current San Francisco rents are just slightly beyond their all-time peak.
+San Francisco rents in 2019 were just slightly beyond their all-time peak.
 Which means?
 When rents came down, they came down a lot.
 Contrary to popular belief, stability is not a hallmark of primary markets.
 When things are going well, they can go very, very well.
-But when the economy softens, look out below.
+But when the economy softens, look out.

 Take another example with Manhattan’s office market.
 Manhattan is actually above average in occupancy and yet rates have basically flattened out the last few years.